Waaia

+History

 Waaia was established in the late 1880s to cater for the increasing rural population of the surrounding area following the opening of the railway line in October 1888, and a Post Office opened on 17 December that year.
 The rail line closed in 1986.

 The town consists of a school (established 1890), a hotel and an Australian rules football ground (the town has a team in the Picola & District Football League), along with around 10 houses.

 Waaia is home to an annual tractor pull, organised by the local community action group.